-- At 5 p.m. begin drinking the Nulytely solution.
-Drink one glass every 10 to 15 minutes to finish HALF the bottle within two to three hours.
+- At 5 p.m. begin drinking the first dose (one bottle) of Clenpiq.
+Finish the entire bottle within two hours.
 Using a straw will help make drinking the solution easier.

 Please note that everyone reacts to laxatives differently.
 You may feel bloated, nauseated, or have stomach cramping while drinking the solution.
 This is temporary and will improve once you start having bowel movements.
 If you feel ill, stop drinking for 30 minutes and then resume drinking at a slower rate.
 Walking around between drinking each glass can help with bloating.
 Bowel movements usually start within two hours of starting to drink the liquids but may take longer.